bandi13/gui-docker/README.md

 ![Alt](https://raw.githubusercontent.com/bandi13/gui-docker/master/screenshot.png "Example screenshot")

 # To run
 This is based on Ubuntu 18.10 and installs TigerVNC for the VNC server, and uses noVNC for the HTML5-based webclient.
+This gets created as a multi-arch container which will run on ARMv7, ARM64 and of course x86_64.

 You can start the container with:

 `docker run --shm-size=256m -it -p 5901:5901 -e VNC_PASSWD=123456 bandi13/gui-docker`